shihabhq/shihabhq/README.md

 ## About Me

-#### <div>I'm a Frontend developer with a good understanding in backend.
+#### <div>I'm a Frontend developer with a solid understanding in backend.
 I love to build user-friendly, scalable web applications using modern web technologies and I enjoy turning ideas into functional apps.
 I am constantly learning and My goal is to contribute to impactful projects that create value and solve complex problems. </div>

 - ✨ I love to learn new things and collaborate with other developers